Funded play and childcare places for 2 year olds

-Children of eligible parents can access up to 15 hours of funded play, childcare and early education for up to 15 hours per week.
+Children of eligible parents can access up to 15 hours of funded childcare and early education for up to 15 hours per week.

 Even if you don't need childcare for work or study, these places provide excellent play and learning opportunities for your child, helping to ensure that they will be ready for school when the time comes.